 ✦ Komodo Tours at Komodo National Park

 A Komodo tour should be chosen depending on the type of tour and how many nights you wish to stay.
 For example, you can enjoy a Komodo Excursion from a boat.
 This type of tour can run about $60 and includes a one-day tour of the Komodo National Park, a visit to Pink Beach, and a chance to see the Komodo dragons, deer, and pigs.

 ✦ The Komodo National Park

 This is a list created by people from all over the globe!
 More than 100 million votes determined which top 7 places around the world had the best of Mother Nature’s treasures, and guess who made the list!?
-Komodo Island!.
+Komodo Island did!
 The hot and dry climate of the Komodo National Park makes it the perfect destination for visitors throughout the year and to take a gander at the famous dragons of Komodo.